Have a symptom?

 Cushing's disease can be mistaken for depression: Cushing's disease (or similarly Cushing's syndrome) is a possible misdiagnosis for a person diagnosed with depression.
-It is an endocrine disorder with many depressive-like characteristics, but also...read more »
+It is an endocrine disorder with many depressive-like characteristics, but also some...read more »

 Manic-depressive (bipolar) disorder often misdiagnosed: Bipolar disorder, also called manic-depressive disorder, is often misdiagnosed before reaching a correct diagnosis.
 Some of the common misdiagnoses include depression and schizophrenia.
 See ...read more »

 Various mental health symptoms caused by rare epilepsy: Temporal lobe epilepsy is a less common form of epilepsy that does not have the typical physical seizures.
-Patients can suffer from...read more »
+Patients can suffer from symptoms such as depression, moodiness, anger, irritability, and...read more »

 Lupus is often misdiagnosed as other conditions: Systemic lupus erythematosus (SLE), often simply called "lupus", is a difficult disease to diagnose and can manifest with numerous symptoms.
-Some of the possible...read more »
+Some of the possible misdiagnoses...read more »

 Eating disorders under-diagnosed in men: The typical patient with an eating disorder is female.
 The result is that men with eating disorders often fail to be diagnosed or have a...read more »